 - Test blood glucose at consistent times daily, recording results in a logbook or app along with food intake and medication timing to identify patterns requiring adjustment

-- Prepare a hypoglycemia kit containing glucose tablets, glucagon emergency kit, and medical identification, keeping supplies in multiple locations including home, work, and vehicle
+- Prepare a hypoglycemia kit containing glucose tablets, a glucagon emergency kit, and medical identification, keeping supplies in multiple locations, including home, work, and vehicle

 - Schedule medication refills when you have 2 weeks supply remaining, maintaining a buffer stock to prevent treatment interruptions during holidays or emergencies